 Ganel-Lyn is dedicated to her family, faith, and inspiring others to live a balanced life.
 She loves teaching others with writing, speaking, and consulting.
 She has healed from a major chronic illness and is the mother to two miracle children.
 Ganel-Lyn lives with an open heart and feels passionate about sharing personal spiritual practices that will empower others to live purposeful and joyful lives.
 Ganel-Lyn enjoys writing a column, Everyday Faith, for the Daily Herald (Utah County).
 Ganel-Lyn’s first book, I Can Do Hard Things with God was a best-seller, inspiring readers all over the world to do their own “hard things” with God.
-She is grateful about writing additional books: I Can Forgive with God (August 2016, the sequel to Hard Things, her first Christmas book The Perfect Gift (October 2016), the inspirational book The Decision that Changed my Life (January 2017), and a beautiful booklet Mother to Mother (March 2017).
+She is grateful for writing additional books: I Can Forgive with God (August 2016, the sequel to Hard Things, her first Christmas book The Perfect Gift (October 2016), the inspirational book The Decision that Changed my Life (January 2017), and a beautiful booklet Mother to Mother (March 2017).
 She loves growing older, and after 25 years of marriage, Ganel-Lyn believes that a life of LEARNING is a life of LOVE.
-She is known for teaching Gospel Principles and inspiring others with her unique honesty, authenticity and heart.
+She is known for teaching Gospel Principles and inspiring others with her unique honesty, authenticity, and heart.

 I lost my beautiful 40-year-old sister Meggan to suicide.
 There is nothing great about the word suicide.
 But there have been some sacred gifts and blessings that have come in the wake of her March 2014 death.
 Suicide was a strange, unwelcome grief.
 It was different than any feeling of loss I had previously experienced.
 Without the Atonement of Christ, I would not have survived the pain and heart-breaking loss of Meg’s passing.
 Over time, greater understanding has replaced the pain.